IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

     * Frontend:
       1. From root directory, type 'cd frontend' into the terminal and hit enter
       2. Type 'npm run dev' + enter
   * How to report a bug:
   * Known bugs:

 * **Developer Documentation**
   * How to obtain source code:
-  * Directory structure:
+  * Directory structure: IVAN
-  * How to build:
+  * How to build: IVAN
   * How to test:
   * How to add a test:
   * How to build a specific release: